Moduli spaces and breather dynamics of analytic solutions in Heisenberg exchange-free chiral magnets: Fluid flow dynamics and moduli space

 The three solutions shown in the figure correspond to the following string motions:

 where we have chosen $h=1$, $u=0$ leading to supercompactons with $R\in[0,2]$.
-The evaluation of the equation of motion \eqref{fluid_flow_eq} vanishes to numerical precision of the derivatives computed numerically on an interpolated field in the \texttt{Mathematica} package.
-This confirms that the collection of fluid paths indeed gives a full solution to the linear PDE.
+We checked that the evaluation of the equation of motion \eqref{fluid_flow_eq} vanishes to numerical precision of the derivatives computed numerically on an interpolated field in the \texttt{Mathematica} package.